-Our success will depend upon the expansion of our operations and the effective management of our growth, which will place a significant strain on our management and on our administrative, operational and financial resources.
-To manage this growth, we must expand our facilities, augment our operational, financial and management systems and hire and train additional qualified personnel.
+In the future, if we are able to advance our product candidates to the point of, and thereafter through, clinical trials, we will need to expand our development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide for these capabilities.
+Any future growth will place a significant strain on our management and on our administrative, operational, and financial resources.
+Therefore, our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
+To manage this growth, we must expand our facilities, augment our operational, financial and management systems, and hire and train additional qualified personnel.
 If we are unable to manage our growth effectively, our business may be harmed.